AlicePagano/Lecture-Notes-of-Life-Data-Epidemiology/README.md

 # Lecture Notes of Life Data Epidemiology

-Lectures notes of the Master degree course "Life Data Epidemology" of professors Chiara Poletto and Sandro Meloni at the University of Padova (Academic Year 2020/2021).
+Lectures notes of the Master degree course in Physics of Data "Life Data Epidemology" taken by professors Chiara Poletto and Sandro Meloni at the University of Padova (a.y.
+2020/2021).

 **Authors:** Alice Pagano and Andrea Nicolai